zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

 * [The AcceptEditScopeChangesAction enum](#the-accepteditscopechangesaction-enum)

-The following properties significantly simplify working with `EditScope` entity arrays.
+The following properties simplify working with `EditScope` entity arrays.

 * [The trackEdits property](#the-trackedits-property)